Murat-Karakaya/makas/README.md

 It's better to take Screenshot after the window animation is done.
 What we are doing here is just waiting for a bunch of miliseconds to hope the animation will be done by then.

-Window capture doesn't work for apps with decorations as expected. the header doesn't show up. and a black bar is below the main window.

 Warn the user about how for the settings to take effect, they need to restart the app.

 Either disable show pointer when area mode is selected or make it work.